10 essential data management roles for 2025

 Data engineers are the data transfer and storage experts of the IT profession.
 They're responsible for moving data into analytical data stores and preparing it for use by application developers, data scientists and other analysts.
 To do so, data engineers use software that ranges from data pipeline products focused on moving data from one system to another to more advanced ETL tools.

-A data engineer must have a strong understanding of data warehouses and big data platforms and of how they store data.
+A data engineer must have a strong understanding of data warehouses, big data platforms and how they store data.
 In addition, the job requires a working knowledge of the APIs that enable access to big data systems and of data administration and analysis best practices.
-Because data engineers are responsible for pipelines that move large volumes of data across the enterprise, they also need expertise in performance monitoring and troubleshooting.
+Because data engineers are responsible for pipelines that move large volumes of data across the enterprise, they also need performance monitoring and troubleshooting expertise.

 The key responsibilities of a data engineer include the following:

-• Build data pipelines that retrieve data from source systems, standardize and transform it as needed and load the data into target systems.
+- Build data pipelines that retrieve data from source systems, standardize and transform it as needed and load it into target systems.

 8. Data scientist

-Data scientists are data analytics experts -- highly sought-after, senior-level professionals who usually have masters or doctorate degrees in data science, statistics, mathematics or computer science.
+Data scientists are data analytics experts -- highly sought-after, senior-level professionals who usually have master's or doctoral degrees in data science, statistics, mathematics or computer science.
 The technologies that data scientists use include statistical analysis, predictive analytics, AI, machine learning and deep learning tools, plus programming languages that include Python, R, Scala, SQL and Julia.

 In addition to analyzing data to improve current business operations, data scientists develop predictive models to forecast future trends and answer what-if questions.
 To help business users understand the data insights uncovered by their analytics efforts, most data scientists also use data visualization tools to create graphics, reports and dashboards that present the findings in easy-to-digest formats.